 Processing Time for an EP application

-If the application is made online, then processing time is between 7-14 working days.
-Manual applications take around five weeks.
+If the application is made online, then processing time is around 3 weeks or longer.
+Manual applications take around 5 weeks.

 Duration of the EP issued

 Issuance of EP for first-timers or renewal of existing EPs are both done for up to three years.